leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 ---
-title: 'PyUncertainNumber: more than just probability arithmetic'
+title: 'PyUncertainNumber for uncertainty propagation: more than just probability arithmetic'
 tags:
   - Python
   - uncertainty propagation